Updated: Dec 5, 2020

 Fat stores - If a bird has been eating aplenty for a significant amount of time, it will build up fat stores.
 These fat stores allow for the bird to burn through this excess storage when energy needs are high and food availability is low.

 Species - Different species of birds have different capabilities for handling food shortages and low ambient temperatures.
 Hummingbirds can enter torpor, an abbreviated version of 'hibernation,' to help them survive cold weather and food shortages.
 For hummingbirds, this only works for a short amount of time.
-However, in the Common Poorwill, torpor can last an extended period of time, allowing these goatsuckers to survive extended periods of time without food.
+However, in the Common Poorwill, torpor can last an extended period of time, allowing these goatsuckers to survive longer periods of time without food.

 Previous meal - If a bird has recently filled its crop with an ample supply of food, it may not need to feed for a while.
 Larger birds, like raptors, often eat more calorie-rich food items, allowing for an even more extensive fasting period.